gregfrazier/turingvm/README.md

 JE printMessage
 LABEL complete
 ```

+### Architecture
+* Write code in simple, but irritating assembly-style language
+* Feed into pseudo-compiler, which converts each command into 32-bit wide bytecode
+* Opcodes are fed into the VM
+* VM interprets and processes instructions.
+Program counter increments until out of instructions, after which the program ends.
+* Any error is thrown as runtime exception and will dump a stack trace.

 <sub>I am not a fan of java, but this did only take an hour to put together so it's good for something.</sub>